Tuesday, May 31, 2022

 Background: Legendary Japanese wrestler and promoter who was trained by The Great Sasuke and Gran Hamada.
 Taka got his start in Universal Pro Wrestling and Michinoku Pro while also appearing for promotions like W*ING and FMW winning the latter's junior heavyweight championship twice.
 It was also in Michinoku Pro where he joined the Kaientai DX stable who's members became members of bWo Japan (a parody of nWo Japan) at Barely Legal.

-Where Is He Now?: After Barely Legal, Taka would make sporadic ECW appearances over the next two years before signing with the WWF in late 1997 where he became the inaugural WWF Light Heavyweight Champion upon the title's revival in December 1997.
+Where Is He Now?: After Barely Legal, Taka would make sporadic ECW appearances over the next two years while signing with the WWF in late 1997 where he became the inaugural WWF Light Heavyweight Champion upon the title's revival in December 1997.
 Taka would hold the championship for ten months before losing it in October 1998 to Christian (Cage).
 Afterwards, he spent the remainder of his WWF run in a comedy version of Kaientai mostly with Sho Funaki until leaving in late 2001.
 Taka returned to Japan where he founded Kaientai Dojo in 2002 where he won many titles and served as a top star until resigning in 2019 after an affair he had was revealed (following his departure the promotion changed it's name to Active Advance Pro Wrestling or 2AW).
 During this time, he also competed regularly for All Japan from 2003-2010 and again in 2017 holding their World Junior and All Asia Tag Team Championship while also leading the stable RO&D (Roughly Obsess & Destroy).
 He's also been competing for New Japan since 2007 enjoying runs as IWGP Junior Heavyweight Tag Team Champion and has been a member of Minoru Suzuki's Suzuki-gun stable.
 Since 2019, Taka has since founded and wrestles for a new promotion called Just Tap Out.

 Terry Boy